Here I will say how to active Background Noise Cancelling Linux OS Ubuntu Easily in 4 Steps

 Now press Ctrl+O to save the added line & Ctrl+X to exit from the editor.

 Restart Pulse Audio for Noise Cancelling Linux System

 Now run the following commands to restart the Pulse Audio.
 Alternatively, you can also reboot your system to load the new noise cancellation driver.

-Setting Default Device
+Set Default Sound Device

 For this you have to click sound icon in the bottom corner of your taskbar.